SELF GUIDED AUDIO TOURS HAWAII

 3. Hotels in Incline Village

-Incline Village is an upscale town on the north end of the lake that doesn’t have any public beaches (unless you score yourself a residential pass.)
-But you can stay in a number of fancy hotels with private beach access.
+Incline Village is an upscale town in Nevada on the north end of Lake Tahoe that doesn’t have any public beaches (unless you score yourself a resident pass.)

 4. Hotels near Heavenly in South Lake Tahoe

-A lot of the action happens in this area.
-A. Lot.
-So, if you’re looking for more of a bustling place rather than peacefulness and nature, this is the area for you.
-And on this side of the lake, you get killer sunset views.
-There is also some lakeside dining in this area.
+A lot of the action happens in South Lake Tahoe.
+So, if you’re looking for more of a bustling vibe rather than peacefulness and nature, this is the area for you.

 5. Hotels in Tahoe City